-The Auditor interviewed three (3) transgender inmates.
+The Auditor interviewed two transgender inmates.
 Each reported they were satisfied with the showering arrangements.

 ADOC Administrative Regulation #336, Operations, regarding Searches, dated February 8, 2916, p.
-5, Number 6 indicates staff shall not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status.
+5, Number 6, indicates staff shall not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status.

-ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.15, Section E, 4 indicates staff shall not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status.
+ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.15, Section E, 4, indicates staff shall not search or physically examine a transgender or intersex inmate for the sole purpose of determining the inmate's genital status.

-A total of thirty-nine (39) staff members interviewed and questioned about cross gender search practices.
-All staff members recalled having this specific training and reported cross gender strip searches or cross gender body cavity searches do not occur at SCCF.
-In addition, the interview staff indicated specifically that no searches are conducted for the sole purpose of identifying inmate genital status.
+All staff members interviewed recalled having this specific training and reported crossgender strip searches or cross gender body cavity searches do not occur at BWRC.
+In addition, the interviewed staff indicated specifically that no searches are conducted for the sole purpose of identifying inmate genital status.

-All forty-one (41) inmates interviewed confirmed female staff do not conduct cross gender searches.

-The Auditor interviewed three (3) transgender inmates.
+All twenty-six inmates interviewed confirmed male staff do not conduct cross gender searches.
+The Auditor interviewed two transgender inmates.
 Each reported they had not been searched for the sole purpose of determining genital status.